 You’ve woken up with what feels like a frog stuck in your throat, a banging headache, aching bones and a runny nose — all a clear indication that you should stay in bed today and get some rest.
-Even if you’ve got an ever-growing pile of paperwork waiting for your on your desk at work, sucking it up and seemingly overdosing on your non-drowsy medicine of choice simply won’t do the trick.
+Even if you’ve got an ever-growing pile of paperwork waiting for you on your desk at work, sucking it up and seemingly overdosing on your non-drowsy medicine of choice simply won’t do the trick.
 Especially if it means infecting the rest of the office with your germs.

-Taking time off work is tricky business, especially when it’s an unplanned sick day and while there’s no easy way to call in sick to work, these tips will help you beat the blues and minimise the throwback of being absent.
+Taking time off work is tricky business, especially when it’s an unplanned sick day and while there’s no easy way to call in sick to work, these tips will help you beat the blues and minimize the throwback of being absent.

-1. Consider Your Contagiousness
+1. Consider your contagiousness

 If you’re suffering from a contagious illness like gastroenteritis, the flu, chickenpox or whooping cough, it’s clear that you should stay home.
 Not just for your personal safety but that of your colleagues, too.
 You don’t want to wipe out the whole office with your germs now, do you?
-Any spreadable illness is a red flag to stay home and get yourself better; otherwise, you won’t be able to fully recover if you’re putting yourself under unnecessary stress to go into work.
+Any spreadable illness is a red flag to stay home and get yourself better; otherwise, you won’t be able to fully recover if you’re putting yourself under unnecessary stress at work.

-2. Think about Your Efficiency
+2. Think about your efficiency

 If you won’t be able to do your job properly, it’s best if you don’t go into the office, especially if you have a long drive ahead.
 After all, it’s no good staring at a screen with fuzzy eyes and a pounding headache if you’re just going to end up making mistake after mistake.
-If you haven’t slept well the night before, you’re groggy or you’re taking medication that induces drowsiness, then your safety and the safety of your colleagues is at risk if you head into work.
+If you haven’t slept well the night before, you’re groggy, or you’re taking medication that induces drowsiness, then your safety and the safety of your colleagues is at risk if you head into work.

-3. Consider Remote Working
+3. Consider remote working

 If working from home is an option and you’re able to check emails and complete your most important tasks from the comfort of your own bed, offer to do just that.
 It’ll show that you’re genuinely interested in completing your tasks.
 You’ll first need to assess whether you are physically able to do this, though, or if it’s actually better you sign off from work and sleep off your sickness.

-4. Don't Try to Sound Convincing
+4. Don't try to sound convincing

-Managers can see through fake coughs and exaggerated ‘sick voices’ – and let’s face it: when you are actually ill, you don’t sound too much different than your normal self (unless you have a blocked nose, of course).
+Managers can see through fake coughs and exaggerated “sick voices” — and let’s face it: when you are actually ill, you don’t sound too much different than your normal self (unless you have a blocked nose, of course).
 You don’t need to put on a show, just a heads up that you’ll be out of the office until you’re feeling better.

 Your heart starts pumping, you’ve got a dry throat and your hands are shaking — but why are you so anxious if you are really sick?
 It’s most likely because you don’t want to disappoint your manager for taking an unexpected day out of the office.
 And sometimes it’s a little easier to deliver this news via email instead of on the phone.